 "Letter of Credit" means a Letter of Credit, as defined in the Underlying Master Agreement, posted in respect of any Obligations of any Party.

+"Net Exposure" means, on any date, the amount that would be payable by one Party (First Party) to another Party (Second Party) under all Underlying Master Agreements if pursuant thereto Second Party was entitled to and did terminate all Transactions and accelerate First Party's payment Obligations under such agreement as of such date on the basis of a default by First Party, whether or not such default, termination, and acceleration actually occurs; provided, Net Exposure will be determined using mid-market estimates of amounts applicable to such determination.

 "Non-defaulting Group" means (i) Enron Group when a Default has occurred with respect to any Defaulting Counterparty Party and (ii) Counterparty Group when a Default has occurred with respect to any Defaulting Enron Party.